lgylym/ah-delivery-checker/README.md

 * Run the container as a Cloud Run service
 * Use Cloud Scheduler to trigger Cloud Run every 10 minutes

+Note that the Cloud Run container needs 2GB memory to run.

 Reference: https://cloud.google.com/run/docs/triggering/using-scheduler